 It can be a bit expensive, but with a company you're probably getting an experience with it, so it's like a day's worth of activities, food, and a place to stay!
 Fun, fun.

-Want to try out all these options for yourself?
-Come volunteer with International Language Programs!
-ILP sends volunteers to countries around the world to teach English (no experience necessary), and you get vacation time too.
+ILP (International Language Programs) sends volunteers to countries around the world to teach English (no experience necessary), and you get vacation time too.
 Travel around with other volunteers and have the safety of a group.

 Learn even more by clicking that button right there: